 Yes, as in Science, Technology, Engineering, and Math (and maybe some Art, down the line, for the new STEAM moniker).

 At the Las Cruces Academy, I’m a co-founder with my wife, Dr. Lou Ellen Kay, our son, David Gutschick, and several original and continuing board members.
-I’ve taught middle-school science and technology since 2013 (and tennis for all ages).
+I’ve taught middle-school science and technology since 2013 and computer programming for grades 3-8 since 2020 (and tennis for all ages, until COVID-19 hit).

 This page starts right here with a blog (Content View).
 You might want to jump to a long story, very important in our school’s STEM history, about students working to build a periodic table of the chemical elements, controlled by a tiny Raspberry Pi computer that they programmed and presenting both visual guides (LEDs that light up behind element cells) and narrations they researched and recorded.

 The archive of all posts from this page is available (useful when more than 6 posts have been made); the full content of each blog is present there.

 17 November 2020.
 We ran an experiment in the middle-school science lab today.
 We discharged a big electrical capacitor through a tiny wire.
 The energy deposited in the wire obliterated it.
 We went way beyond the “Gee!
 Wow!” aspect of the experiment.
 We use lots of physics and math in analyzing the results.
 We use equipment uncommon in school labs for setting up the experiment and measuring the voltages.
 We also used a high-speed video camera to catch the demise of the wire in action.
 This revealed interesting details, including the huge power and huge current coming out the capacitor.

 The write-up with lots of images is here:Learning from a demonstration of an electrical spark vaporizing a bit of copper wire